Definitions of Criteria and Considerations for BRP Critiques

 5. Environment.
 Will the scientific environment in which the work will be done contribute to the probability of success?
 Are the institutional support, equipment and other physical resources available to the investigators adequate for the project proposed?
 Will the project benefit from unique features of the scientific environment, subject populations, or collaborative arrangements?

 Inclusion of Women, Minorities, and Children.
-When the proposed project involves clinical research, the committee will evaluate the proposed plans for inclusion of minorities and members of both genders, as well as the inclusion of children.
-For additional information on review of the Inclusion section, please refer to refer to Human Subjects Protection and Inclusion Guidelines.
+When the proposed project involves human subjects and/or NIH-defined clinical research, the committee will evaluate the proposed plans for the inclusion (or exclusion) of individuals on the basis of sex/gender, race, and ethnicity, as well as the inclusion (or exclusion) of children to determine if it is justified in terms of the scientific goals and research strategy proposed.
+For additional information, see the Human Subjects Protection and Inclusion Guidelines.

 Vertebrate Animals.
 The committee will evaluate the involvement of live vertebrate animals as part of the scientific assessment according to the following five points: 1) proposed use of the animals, and species, strains, ages, sex, and numbers to be used; 2) justifications for the use of animals and for the appropriateness of the species and numbers proposed; 3) adequacy of veterinary care; 4) procedures for limiting discomfort, distress, pain and injury to that which is unavoidable in the conduct of scientifically sound research including the use of analgesic, anesthetic, and tranquilizing drugs and/or comfortable restraining devices; and 5) methods of euthanasia and reason for selection if not consistent with the AVMA Guidelines on Euthanasia.
 For additional information on review of the Vertebrate Animals section, please refer to the Worksheet for Review of the Vertebrate Animal Section.